Synchronization and exceptional points in nonreciprocal active polar mixtures: Results and discussion

-\textit{Mean-field continuum analysis.}---To study the emergence of chiral states, we first consider a coarse-grained description of the microscopic model \eqref{eq:Langevin_eq} in terms of density fields $\rho^a(\bm{r},t)$ and polarization densities $\bm{w}^a(\bm{r},t)$ \cite{kreienkamp_klapp_2022_clustering_flocking_chiral_active_particles_non-reciprocal_couplings,kreienkamp_klapp_2024_dynamical_structures_phase_separating_nonreciprocal_polar_active_mixtures,kreienkamp_klapp_2024_non-reciprocal_alignment_induces_asymmetric_clustering}.
-The full equations are given in \cite{SM}.
+To study the emergence of chiral states, we first consider a coarse-grained description of the microscopic model \eqref{eq:Langevin_eq} in terms of density fields $\rho^a(\bm{r},t)$ and polarization densities $\bm{w}^a(\bm{r},t)$ \cite{kreienkamp_klapp_2022_clustering_flocking_chiral_active_particles_non-reciprocal_couplings,kreienkamp_klapp_2024_dynamical_structures_phase_separating_nonreciprocal_polar_active_mixtures,kreienkamp_klapp_2024_non-reciprocal_alignment_induces_asymmetric_clustering}.
+The full equations are given in the ``Continuum model'' subsection in the Methods.
 On the continuum level, the alignment strength scales as $g'_{ab} = g_{ab}\,R_{\theta}^2\,\rho_0^b/2$.
-We then perform a linear stability analysis.
+We perform linear stability analyses of the homogeneous disordered and homogeneous (anti)flocking states.
 We are mostly interested in long-wavelength (wavenumber $k=0$) fluctuations of the polarization fields.
 At $k=0$, fluctuations of the densities do not occur due to number conservation.
-Density fluctuations do occur at $k>0$, but are dominated by those of the polarization at the strong coupling conditions considered here \cite{SM}.
-We perform linear stability analyses of the homogeneous disordered and homogeneous (anti)flocking states.
+Density fluctuations do occur at $k>0$, but are dominated by those of the polarization at the strong coupling conditions considered here [see Supplementary Note 4].